Matthew

 The passage

 v33-34.
-The parable illustrates the landowners care in preparing a beautiful and efficient vineyard.
-He is confident that the vineyard will bear fruit.
-The landowners agents then come to collect "his/its fruit".
+The parable tells the story of a landowner's care in preparing a beautiful and efficient vineyard and renting it out to tenant farmers.
+The vineyard probably represents Israel, the farmers Israel's religious leaders, the landowner God, his agents the prophets, and the son Jesus.
+At harvest time the landowner's agents come to collect its fruit.
 Certainly not all the fruit, just the rent from the tenant farmers.

 v35-37.
-The tenant farmers rough up the landowners agents, even killing some.
-They "beat" ("flay", "flog") and generally ill-treat the agents (servants) of the landowner.
-Some commentators have suggested that the first and later servants represent the former and the latter prophets.
-They certainly do represent the prophets.
+The tenant farmers rough up the landowner's agents, even killing some.
+They beat and generally ill-treat the agents of the landowner.
 Finally, the landowner sends his son, for he says, "they will respect my son".

 v38-39.
-The tenants are cruel in the extreme, taking the son out of the vineyard and killing him (order reversed in Mark).
-The religious authorities had not, up to this point in time, intended Jesus harm, but they were opposed to his ministry and rejected him as messiah (the "son" represents Jesus as messiah).
-Some would soon call for his death, and Jesus, in this parable, is showing them where their opposition will take them.
+The farmers are cruel in the extreme, taking the son out of the vineyard and killing him.
+The Chief Priests and the Pharisees had not, up to this point in time, intended Jesus harm, but they were opposed to his ministry, had rejected him as messiah and would soon call for his death.

 v45-46.
 The religious leaders realize that Jesus is speaking about them.
 Jesus has warned them that they are about to violently reject God's messiah; now they rush off to do it.